Frequently Asked Questions

 We work out the total annual cost of providing services to your estate or block of flats and apportion it between all the homes on the scheme.
 Your lease may reflect apportionment percentages otherwise costs will be apportioned on a ‘fair and reasonable’ basis.
 To help you spread the cost of the annual charge, we divide it into regular instalments throughout the year and you pay it at the same time as any rent that you pay.

 If, at the end of the year, we have spent less than we estimated, your service charge account will be in surplus and your account will be credited.
-If we spend more than we estimated, you will have to pay this sum within the time scale stated on the final account.
+If we spend more than we estimated, your service charge account will be debited, and you will have to pay this sum within the time scale stated on the final account statement.

 Service charges generally do rise year on year, to consider inflationary measures, as well as the cost of providing services.
 In some cases, service charges can even reduce, but this is rare.